Jón Bjarki Magnússon: Biography

-His short film, Even Asteroids Are Not Alone (2018), was awarded Royal Anthropological Institute's (RAI) Short Film Prize for ‘the most outstanding short film on social, cultural and biological anthropology or archaeology’ in 2019.
+His short film, Even Asteroids Are Not Alone (2018), was awarded the Royal Anthropological Institute's (RAI) Short Film Prize for ‘the most outstanding short film on social, cultural and biological anthropology or archaeology’ in 2019.
 His first feature documentary, Half Elf (2020), won the Grand Jury Prize at Skjaldborg, Icelandic Documentary Film Festival in 2020, and has been nominated for several prizes at key European film festivals.

-He is the founder of SKAK bíófilm, a small Icelandic production company dedicated to making anthropological and artistic films.
-He is a regular contributor to the Icelandic bi-weekly newspaper Stundin and does project work for Filmmaking For Fieldwork (F4F™), an educational project offering training in audio-visual research methods, ethnographic and documentary filmmaking.
+He is the founder of SKAK bíófilm, a small Icelandic production company specialising in the creation of anthropological and artistic films.
+He is a regular contributor to the Icelandic bi-weekly newspaper Stundin and works on project development for Filmmaking For Fieldwork (F4F™), an educational project that offers training in audio-visual research methods, ethnographic and documentary filmmaking.